Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 There are many common furnace problems that can make the fan keep running.
 This is because when the furnace defaults, the fan can be used to help reduce risks caused by the problem.
 In this case, it would help to cool down the furnace if it has overheated.
 The problem with that here is that if the limit switch is bad, it is sending a false message to the furnace and causing it to believe it is overheating when really it's not.

-Often times when a furnace malfunctions, it will run the fan for a minute and then try to restart itself in case it was just a one time glitch in the system.
-It will try to start usually 3 times before going into a "lockout".
-After 3 times, the furnace figures there's a problem and it shouldn't try to run again.
-The "lockout" will last a while then it will try, and try, and try again before locking back out.
+Often times when a furnace malfunctions, it will run the fan for a minute and then try to restart itself (in case it was just a one-time glitch in the system).
+It will usually try to start three times before going into a "lockout".
+After three tries, the furnace decides there's a problem and won't try to run again.
+The "lockout" will last a while then it will try, try, and try again before locking out yet again.

 Fan Limit Switch Examples

 What Does the Limit Switch in a Furnace Do?

 A furnace's limit switch or fan/limit switch has three main functions.

 - Tell the fan when to come on.
 When the furnace is warm enough upon start-up to begin heating the home, (about 20 degrees above room temperature) it will tell the fan to come on (temperature setting #1).
 This helps to avoid cold air drafts.